Mount Kilimanjaro Machame Route – CHALLENGING

 Hiking time: 7–8 hours

-The route now turns east exposing you to a semi-desert and a rocky landscape surrounding Lava Tower, where you reach an altitude of 4630m after about a 5 hours walk.
-Lunch is served in a designated area before ascending the rocky scree path to Lava Tower (4600m).
+The route now turns east exposing you to a semi-desert and a rocky landscape surrounding Lava Tower, where you reach an altitude of 4,600 m after about a 5-hour walk.
+Lunch is served in a designated area before ascending the rocky scree path to Lava Tower (4,600 m).
 This will be the toughest day so far.
-It is normally around this point, that some climbers will start to feel symptoms of breathlessness, irritability, and headaches.
-After lunch, you descend again by almost 680m to the Barranco camping area and after reaching the high altitude of 4600m at Lava Tower, the true acclimatization benefit of this day becomes clear.
-The descent to Barranco camp takes about 2 hours where you will get great opportunities to take some beautiful photographs of the Western Breach and Breach Wall.
-The camp is situated in a valley below the Breach and Great Barranco Wall, which should provide you with a memorable sunset while you wait for the preparation of your dinner and eventual overnight at Barranco camp.
+It is normally around this point that some climbers will start to feel symptoms of breathlessness, irritability, and headaches.
+After lunch, you descend again by almost 680 m to the Barranco camping area, and after reaching the high altitude of 4,600 m at Lava Tower, the true acclimatization benefit of this day becomes clear.
+The descent to Barranco Camp takes about 2 hours, where you will get great opportunities to take some beautiful photographs of the Western Breach and Breach Wall.
+The camp is situated in a valley below the Breach and Great Barranco Wall, which should provide you with a memorable sunset while you wait for the preparation of your dinner and eventual overnight at Barranco Camp.

 Day 5